ibm-cloud-docs/satellite/config-clusters.md

 Use the {{site.data.keyword.satelliteshort}} console to create a configuration and upload the Kubernetes resource definition that you want to deploy to your {{site.data.keyword.openshiftlong_notm}} clusters.
 {: shortdesc}

-Before you begin, make sure that you have the following permissions:
+Before you begin, make sure that you have the following permissions.
+For more information, see [Checking user permissions](/docs/openshift?topic=openshift-users#checking-perms).
 - The **Editor** {{site.data.keyword.cloud_notm}} IAM platform role for the **Configuration** resource in {{site.data.keyword.satellitelong_notm}}.
 - The **Editor** {{site.data.keyword.cloud_notm}} IAM platform role for the **Subscription** resource in {{site.data.keyword.satellitelong_notm}}.
 - The **Editor** {{site.data.keyword.cloud_notm}} IAM platform role for the **Clustergroup** resource in {{site.data.keyword.satellitelong_notm}}.